Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

 The failure of the z-statistic to follow a standard normal distribution when $N \gg n$ also leads to poor coverage of confidence intervals, whether they are indirectly based on the z-statistic (i.e., Wald confidence intervals) or constructed through the bootstrap.
 This is illustrated in Figure \ref{fig:failure-asymptotics-coverage} (a) and (b) for the Wald and BCa bootstrap confidence intervals, respectively.
-For instance for $n = 100$, coverage is near nominal when $N = 100$ but decreases as $N$ increases to 5000.
+For instance, for $n = 100$, coverage is near nominal when $N = 100$ but decreases as $N$ increases to 5000.
 For $n = 500$ and larger, the coverage is nominal from $N = 100$ to $N = 5000$; however, if we would increase $N$ further, we expect the empirical coverage to decrease for any fixed $n$.

 These results are of little practical relevance to the meta-analysis setting, however, as most meta-analyses have $n \gg N$ and $N$ is anyhow often very small.
-Still, these results may be useful beyond the meta-analysis setting where the observations are empirical distributions and the target parameters are related to the distribution of the ``true'' distributions (i.e., $P^T$) from which these empirical distributions (i.e., $P^T_n$) were obtained.
-See, for instance, \textcite{lin2023causal} for a discussion on causal inference with distributional outcomes.
+Still, these results may be useful beyond the meta-analysis setting where the observations are empirical distributions and the target parameters are related to the distribution of the ``true'' distributions (i.e., $P^T$) from which these empirical distributions (i.e., $\mathbb{P}^T_n$) are approximations.
+See, for instance, \textcite{lin2023causal} for a discussion of causal inference with distributional outcomes and \textcite{peng2026estimating} for explicit corrections for this approximation error.